TemporalOroboros/UOCIS322-P7/brevets/api/README.md

   - Indicates that only the open times for each controle should be fetched from the database.
 - /listCloseOnly:
   - Indicates that only the close times for each controle should be fetched from the database.
+- /register
+  - Register a new user in the given database
+- /token
+  - Retrieve an authentication token given a valid username/password pair

 ### Path Suffixes: